 -games where you have a character that fights and finds cool weapons and levels up (Descent: Journeys in the Dark 2nd ed, Shadows of Brimstone, World of Warcraft the boardgame, Pathfinder Adventure Card Game)

 -variety (BattleCON, Legendary- Marvel)

 Things I hate in boardgames:

--mechanics for the sake of mechanics (Eminent Domain, City of Iron)
+-mechanics for the sake of mechanics (Eminent Domain)